Dear Curious Readers,

-Let’s try to avoid any boring intro and go straight to the fact: Brandy (from brandywine, derived from Dutch brandewijn, gebrande wijn or "burned wine") is a spirit produced by distilling wine.
+Let’s avoid any boring intro and go straight to the fact: Brandy (from brandywine, derived from Dutch brandewijn, gebrande wijn or "burned wine") is a spirit produced by distilling wine.

 ARE GRAPPA?
 CALVADOS?
 PISCO?
 COGNAC ALL BRANDIES?